-AUSSIE and kiwi farmers are joining forces in a bid to liberalise global agricultural trade.
+AUSSIE and Kiwi farmers are joining forces in a bid to liberalise global agricultural trade.

 They say market liberalisation would help smaller agri-businesses from the two farming nations access growing global markets.

-NFF president Jock Laurie said that market access for agriculture needed to be at the core of the negotiations.
+NFF president Jock Laurie said market access for agriculture needed to be at the core of the negotiations.